diogoleitao/dev-challenge/README.md

 ## Before starting

-You’ll need NodeJS.
+You’ll need [NodeJS](https://nodejs.org/).
 NodeJS (or node for friends) is a platform that allows you to develop applications that run on Javascript.
 There are a lot more insights scattered away in the interwebz that will allow you to get more information on how node truly works, but that would be an interesting topic for another challenge/tutorial/stuff.

-Node comes with npm, an awesome tool that allows you to install node programs and modules other people have developed, allowing you to use this modules in the programs you’re developing, or even use them as a normal exec programs you use on your machine to do… stuff.
+Node comes with [npm](https://www.npmjs.com/), an awesome tool that allows you to install node programs and modules other people have developed, allowing you to use this modules in the programs you’re developing, or even use them as a normal exec program you use on your machine to do… stuff.

-To code you can use your favorite IDE/text editor but, if you don’t have one, we recommend sublime text or Atom.io
+To code you can use your favorite IDE/text editor but, if you don’t have one, we recommend [Sublime Text](http://www.sublimetext.com/3) or [Atom](https://atom.io/)

 You’ll also need an unix shell or a cmd windows prompt from where you’ll run any necessary commands.
 We personally prefer Unix but eih… We don’t judge based on the color, sex, or OS…

 ### What about documentation?

-Well, if you’re truly new to all of these we advise you to take a look at the Nodeschool workshops so that you may start to get a little more familiar with NodeJS.
+Well, if you’re truly new to all of these we advise you to take a look at the [Nodeschool](http://nodeschool.io/) workshops so that you may start to get a little more familiar with NodeJS.

 We use a series of frameworks that you should also read a bit about.

-To help us in our backend we use HapiJS.
+To help us in our backend we use [HapiJS](http://hapijs.com/).
 A framework that powers our http servers.

-To help us in our frontend we use AmpersandJS.
+To help us in our frontend we use [AmpersandJS](http://ampersandjs.com/).
 A non-frameworky framework, based in BackboneJS, that allows us to develop and use tiny modules that manage all of our clientside apps.

-If you would like to get more comfortable with Javascript we advise you to read Human Javascript by Henrik Joreteg and Javascript the Good Parts by Douglas Crockford.
+If you would like to get more comfortable with Javascript we advise you to read [Human Javascript](http://read.humanjavascript.com/) by Henrik Joreteg and [Javascript: The Good Parts](http://shop.oreilly.com/product/9780596517748.do) by Douglas Crockford.

 ## The challenge!